Liaison-Intl/Liaison-Intl.github.io/CONTRIBUTING.md

 ## Testing

 There's not a ton to test since this is just a static site with a few bits of JavaScript, but it can be easy for bad links to find their way in.
-Run `test.sh` to check for these.
+Run `script/ci` to check for these.

 ## References